code-with-amitk/Code-examples/System-Design/Scalable/yelp_proximity_server/README.md

 ### 4. HLD
 - Information of places to be stored in **SQL DB** and databases are arranged in **[Quad Tree data structure](/DS_Questions/Data_Structures/Trees/M-Ary_Trees/Quad_Tree/)** for searching faster.
 - Whole whole world map is divided into **grids**.
 Grids will have coordinates(ie location of places).
 SQL DB will store information of grids.
+- 1 grid can reside on multiple servers.
 ```c
 Quad Tree
              []